 (Warning: This article contains descriptions of sexual assault.)

 In 1967, ten Indigenous teenage boys, nine of whom were Manitoba residential school students, were chosen to run 800 kilometres carrying the Pan American Games’ torch from St. Paul, Minnesota to the Games’ host stadium in Winnipeg, Manitoba.
 They were all outstanding long-distance runners, having learned to run as children at their First Nations’ homes.
-They accomplished this feat in one week — in 95 degree (F) weather carrying a 12 to 15 lb. torch — re-tracing an ancient message route that their ancestors had used.
+They accomplished the 800-kilometre feat in one week — in 95 degree (F) weather carrying a 12 to 15 lb. torch — re-tracing an ancient message route that their ancestors had used.
 In the 19th century, the route had been used by Aboriginal runners to deliver mail from United States to Canada.

 But when they arrived at the stadium in Winnipeg, the torch was taken from them and given to a non-Indigenous runner who was then given the honour of carrying it into the stadium.
 They were not invited in.
 Instead, they were sent to a near-by restaurant where they watched the opening ceremonies on television.